d3lta-v/ULWI/ISA.md

 If you are confused about what this instruction set is supposed to do, please read the original [README](README.md) document.

 All commands and replies are terminated with a Windows style line ending, `\r\n` unless otherwise noted.
-To process messages involving multiple lines, please use UNIX style line endings (`\n`).
+To work with messages involving multiple lines, please use UNIX style line endings (`\n`).

 In addition, all parameters are delimited with the ASCII Unit Separator control character (0x1F) to avoid excessive use of escape characters or sequences. **This character is represented by the vertical bar character (|) in the rest of this manual.**